DNS-Accountants

 If you are non-domiciled: No UK tax is charged on your foreign income or gains when:

-Claiming the remittance basis means only the income or gains brought into the UK are taxable, but:
+Claiming the Remittance Basis: By opting for the remittance basis, only the income or gains brought into the UK are taxable.
+However:

-• no tax-free allowances are there for Income Tax and Capital Gains Tax (some ‘dual residents’ may keep them)
+1. You lose tax-free allowances for Income Tax and Capital Gains Tax.

 Also See: Undisclosed Overseas Income And Assets